coding-rock/resources/README.md

-# Nothing to show here.
+# This is the travel expert website
 ## This is a personal webpage for testing.